darkstarworks/TrialChamberPro/docs/getting-started/your-first-chamber.md

 {% endhint %}

 {% hint style="info" %}
-**Note:** `/tcp add` registers **existing** Trial Chambers for management.
+**Note:** `/tcp generate wand` registers **existing** Trial Chambers from your WorldEdit selection for management.
 It doesn't create or modify blocks—it just tells the plugin to start managing the selected region.
 {% endhint %}

 ## 🔍 Step 4: Scan for Vaults and Spawners